 There are many reasons for moving to Cyprus.
 With the country’s economy going through a severe crisis, the climate may now be among the most convincing.
 Hot summers of 33°C and more, contrasted by mild winters, sound like a Mediterranean dream come true.

 In fact, locals and expats enjoy the warmest climate in the entire European Union in one of the sunniest places around, with over 320 days of sunshine per year.
 Unfortunately, this fact also has its downsides, as the island suffers from a near-constant freshwater shortage.
 However, if you are not moving to Cyprus to work in the agricultural sector or in hydrotechnology, this will most probably not influence your everyday life.

 Political and Economic Situation

 If you have already done your homework before you decided to move to Cyprus, you will be well aware that since 1974, the island has de facto been divided into two parts: the sovereign state of the Republic of Cyprus, and the Turkish republic of Northern Cyprus.
-This division was the direct consequence of a Turkish invasion of the island, following political turbulences which disrupted the coexistence of Greek and Turkish Cypriots under one flag.

 The division is still in force today, with a UN-controlled buffer zone separating the two parts.
 Turkey remains the only country in the world which acknowledges the Turkish Republic of Northern Cyprus, a fact which has caused the northern parts of the island – about 40% of the total area – to be heavily dependent on aid from the Turkish mainland.